 - CarSoup.com.
-Originally CarSoup served mainly the Minnesota market but has expanded to almost all 50 states, although in a lot of the states it serves mainly smaller cities.
-In addition to all the standard features it's quirky style and Carsoup radio make it a site worth visiting.
+CarSoup started in the Minnesota market but has expanded to almost all 50 states, though it tends to serve smaller cities.
+Its quirky style and Carsoup radio make it a site worth visiting.

 - Autotrader.com.
 Autotrader is currently the largest and most popular automotive website.
 Their listings are often linked to other sites.
 It has one of the largest inventories of private party vehicles.

 - CarMax.com.
 CarMax is a little different.
-It pulls its inventory from its 100 stores across the country, so it is in essence a very large national dealer group.
-It also has a "no haggle price" and every car gets a 125 point inspection.
+It pulls its inventory from its 140+ stores across the country, so it is in essence a very large national dealer group.
+It also has a "no haggle price" and every car gets a 125-point inspection.